acutedeveloper/justit-php-test/README.md

 TDD stands for Test Driven Development.
 From what I understand this methodology involves, a process of creating a series of tests depicting different scenarios / user cases for a particular function to pass against.

 The process continues with a cycle of refactoring code and running tests until, the function has passed the test of all the defined user cases.

+### Question 3: In the development cycle of an application or a new feature what would you say is the first step?

+Clearly defining what the user requirements are that need to met.
+This would typically be done with the client or relevant stakeholders.
+Once this has been done, can we then move onto, planning the technical structure of the application / feature.